MoMenne/cs50x-kansascity/README.md

 #This is LaunchCode's CS50x Kansas City!
-Hello, and welcome to LaunchCode's CS50x Kansas City course!
-This course teaches the foundations of computer science and programming using world-class curriculum and mentored support.
+Hello, and welcome to LaunchCode's CS50x Kansas City course<a href="https://github.com/LaunchCodeEducation/cs50x-kansascity">!</a> This course teaches the foundations of computer science and programming using world-class curriculum and mentored support.
 There's a lot to learn, but before you get started, you probably have a few questions.

 ## What is CS50x?
 CS50 is Harvard’s Introduction to Programming course for non-CS majors.